tpgmartin/front-end/test/readme.md

 ## The task

-We would like to build a simple menu application in JavaScript with which a customer can choose a meal for two from the supplied menu and is shown the total cost.
-Please include tests around your JavaScript.
+Build a basic menu application where two users select their dishes from a supplied menu and are shown the total cost.
+The menu application must adhere to the rules set below.

+The application must only use HTML, CSS and JavaScript (no server-side code) and all the files required to run the app should be added to Github (or equivalent).

+Once the task is complete, please supply us with a url to your repo.

 ### The menu